MessedUpProjects/MessedUpProjects.github.io/_posts/2022-11-27-Project-self-balancing-robot.md

 #comment
 ---

 During my second year of study me and my team created a "robot" - platform moving on one wheel.
-This construction was far frpm perfect - wobbly frame and underpowered motor.
+This construction was far from perfect - wobbly frame and underpowered motor.
 But it still managed to move and stay somewhat in balance.
 > Link to github page with the code running on the robot. <https://github.com/MessedUpCat/MOD5-Project-UT>
 {: .prompt-info }